pmhahn/pmhahn.github.io/_posts/2024-01-28-multi-vm-cloning.md

 It is an enterprise operating system based on [Debian GNU/Linux](https://www.debian.org/).
 For availability and for scaling a standard setup consists of multiple hosts connected via a network.
 Our current test setup always starts with a fresh installation:
-The *Debian Installer* already has partitioned the disks and installed basic backages, but *provisioning* has not happened yet.
+The *Debian Installer* already has partitioned the disks and installed basic packages, but *provisioning* has not happened yet.
-As each server role installes a different set of packages, this is re-done for each test setup.
+As each server role installs a different set of packages, this is re-done for each test setup.
 That takes a long time as many packages are installed and many scripts are run.
 This takes extra long for our *upgrade tests*, which setup an old version of UCS and then install all available updates.

-Running the full test suite takes 7 hours 30 minuates to 8 hours 30 minutes.
+Running the full test suite takes 7 hours 30 minutes to 8 hours 30 minutes.
 Setting up the environment takes 40 minutes to 1 hour 20 minutes.
 Upgrade tests take even longer and take up to 13 hours:
 We start with UCS 4.4-9, and then upgrade to 5.0-0 to 5.0-1 to 5.0-2 to 5.0-3 to 5.0-4 to 5.0-5 to finally 5.0-6.
 This is the worst scenario but we still need it as UCS 4.4-9 is still maintained:
-We have to guarentee that our customers still running 4.4-9 will be able to upgrade to 5.0-6 and that their setup will still work then.
+We have to guarantee that our customers still running 4.4-9 will be able to upgrade to 5.0-6 and that their setup will still work then.

 Closing notes
 =============